FairadayDream/millerabigail266/README.md

 About:
 I am a certified salesforce developer.

-Seeking:
-In an employer I am looking for a flexible, and self-directed role.
+Seeking: I am seeking a flexible, and self-directed role.

 I invite you to email me your project role requirements.